-Beginning Fall 2011, students’ SAT-W score or ACT score will be used for placement into ENG 100 Composition I (3) or ENG 100T Composition with Tutorial (3).
-If you do not have an SAT or ACT score and you have not yet earned credit for ENG 100 Composition I (3) (or the equivalent), you will need to take the Writing Placement Assessment before you can register for ENG 100 Composition I (3) or ENG 100T Composition with Tutorial (3).
+Beginning Fall 2011, students’ SAT-EBRW, SAT-W score or ACT score will be used for placement into ENG 100 Composition I (3) or ENG 100T Composition with Tutorial (3).
+If you do not have an SAT or ACT score and you have not yet earned credit for ENG 100 Composition I (3) (or the equivalent), you will need to take the Writing Placement Assessment before you are able to register for ENG 100 Composition I (3) or ENG 100T Composition with Tutorial (3).

 English Proficiency Test